Category Archives: Leslie Odom Jr.

 Grade: B

-I teetered over grading Glass Onion: A Knives Out Mystery (2022), simply referred to as Glass Onion, a B+ or a B but the hardline critic in me won out on this day.
+I teetered over grading Glass Onion: A Knives Out Mystery (2022), referred to as Glass Onion, a B+ or a B, but the hardline critic in me won out on this day.

-If I hadn’t compared it so much to the deliciously witty and inventive Knives Out from 2019 I might have given in and awarded it a generous B+ rating but it’s also impossible not to compare the two since the setups and similarities are too apparent.
+If I hadn’t compared it so much to the deliciously witty and inventive Knives Out from 2019, I might have given it a generous B+ rating.
+Still, it’s also impossible not to compare the two, since the setups and similarities are too apparent.

-A Greek island owned by ultra-billionaire Miles Bron (Edward Norton) provides the setting for the Southern detective’s latest adventure, which unfolds as a group of the tech giant’s friends gather for a murder mystery party, quickly turning deadly.
+A Greek island owned by ultra-billionaire Miles Bron (Edward Norton) serves as the setting for the Southern detective’s latest adventure, which unfolds as a group of the tech giant’s friends gather for a murder mystery party that quickly turns deadly.

 Appearances by top stars Janelle Monáe, Kate Hudson, Kathryn Hahn, and Leslie Odom Jr., and a surprise cameo by Hugh Grant round out the cast.
 Along with Craig and Norton, this brings enough star power to create buzz.

-It’s also appealing that Benoit, a clear ode to Poirot, is the only character that is the same from the first Knives Out story.
-His character is immediately developed when we see him soaking in a bathtub in his Manhattan apartment conversing with a male voice offscreen.
+It’s also appealing that Benoit, a clear ode to Poirot, is the only character who is the same from the first Knives Out story.
+His character is immediately developed when we see him soaking in a bathtub in his Manhattan apartment, conversing with a male voice offscreen.

 Let’s see what happens when the film ages ten years.